Students

 BACKGROUND

-The University’s IT resources support many systems to fulfill the academic, research and administrative needs of the University’s constituents, including students, faculty, staff, and guests.
+The University’s Information Technology (IT) Resources support the academic, research and administrative needs of the University’s constituents, including students, faculty, staff, and guests.
 These resources must be used in a responsible manner consistent with Federal and State laws and University policies.

 PURPOSE

-To define expectations of appropriate use and inform all users of information technology (IT) resources at UConn of their obligation to comply with all existing laws and institutional policies in their use of IT resources.
+To define expectations of appropriate use and inform all users of IT Resources at UConn of their obligation to comply with all existing laws and institutional policies in their use of these resources.

 APPLIES TO

-This policy applies to all constituents (students, faculty, staff, affiliates and guests) who use UConn’s information technology resources, including but not limited to wired and wireless networks, computer-based systems and services, printers/copiers, and cloud-based services.
+This policy applies to all constituents (students, faculty, staff, affiliates and guests) who use UConn’s IT Resources, including but not limited to wired and wireless networks, computer-based systems and services, printers/copiers, and cloud-based services.

 DEFINITIONS